 During spring break, I went to Switzerland as part of my International Study Trip class.
-In a size of 35 people, this group started from Zurich, Basel, crossed the country’s capital city Bern, and then ended up at the International organizational hub, Geneva.
+Our group of 35 started from Zurich, moved on to Basel, crossed the country’s capital city, Bern, and then ended up at the international organizational hub, Geneva.

 First and foremost, congratulations are in order.
 You’ve been granted the opportunity to earn a degree only 2% of the population holds.
 Perhaps more interesting is the fact that many of you will also be getting your first summer vacation in years.